placrosse/kodo/docs/source/faq.rst

 What is a coded packet?
 .......................

 Is a pair of a coded symbol and a coding vector.
-To decode a coded symbol the corresponding coding vector must be known and therefore typically the two are tranmitted together in a single packet; :math:`\{ \boldsymbol{v}, \boldsymbol{x} \}`
+To decode a coded symbol the corresponding coding vector must be known and therefore typically the two are transmitted together in a single packet; :math:`\{ \boldsymbol{v}, \boldsymbol{x} \}`

 What is linear dependency?